jirotubuyaki/Jdmbs/README.md

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_3.png "eque")

-where C is a call option price and t is a duration, K is a strike price.  is a volatility. r is a risk-free interest rate.
+where C is a call option price and t is a duration, K is a strike price. sigma is a volatility. r is a risk-free interest rate.
 N is a Gauss distribution.
 ### Poison Process
 The Poisson process presents random phenomena happened at any timings.
 It is widely used in order to